howtographql/howtographql/content/backend/typescript-apollo/0-introduction.md

 ---
 title: Introduction
-pageTitle: 'Building a GraphQL Server with Typescript & Apollo'
+pageTitle: 'Building a GraphQL Server with TypeScript & Apollo'
 description:
-  'Learn how to build a GraphQL server with Apollo, Typescript, Nexus & Prisma and best practices for authentication, filtering and pagination.'
+  'Learn how to build a GraphQL server with Apollo, TypeScript, Nexus & Prisma and best practices for authentication, filtering and pagination.'
 question: 'What is Apollo Server?'
 answers:
   [
     'An IDE to work with a GraphQL API',
-    'A library to generate GraphQL Schema',
+    'A library to generate GraphQL schema',
     'A REST client',
     'A GraphQL web server'
   ]